Self-host/On-Premise Alternative to IIS SMTP for relaying emails

-For the past few decades, companies have been utilizing the Microsoft SMTP server, which is integrated with IIS.
+For the past few decades, companies have been utilizing the Microsoft SMTP server, an on-premise/self-hosted server integrated with IIS.
 Although this SMTP server is quite old and lacks many modern features, it works well if all you need is email relaying.

 Recently, however, Microsoft has announced several changes, including the use of OAuth 2.0 for SMTP authentication, which renders the IIS SMTP server obsolete and forces organizations to seek an alternative.